wanghaisheng/responsive-landing-page-starter/content/blog/en/getting-started-with-flutter-3-and-vonage-apis.md

 For this guide, we will create a basic app from scratch but you could just as easily build the below into your application.

+The full source code for this project can be found on [GitHub](https://github.com/Vonage-Community/blog-voice-flutter-app_to_phone).

 ## Vonage Setup

 Before we get into the code there are a few things we need to do to set up the Vonage API and make use of it.